 Often people focus on the weaknesses of Autistic folks, but we all have weaknesses and strengths.
 Autistic people have different types of minds that allow them to view the world with a unique perspective!

-For those who have Asperger’s Syndrome diagnosis or are thinking you might….
+For those who are Autistic or are thinking you might be….

 You have a different way of thinking.